27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Seattle is home to some of the best apple orchards in the country.

-The Farm at Swan’s Trail (7301 Rivershore Road, Snohomish) is set against the Snohomish River and its workers tends to a 55-acre pumpkin patch, the Washington State corn maze, and a u-pick apple orchard.
+The Farm at Swan’s Trail (7301 Rivershore Road, Snohomish) is set against the Snohomish River and its workers tend to a 55-acre pumpkin patch, the Washington State corn maze, and a u-pick apple orchard.

 You can also eat straight from farm to fork by buying food at one of the farm booths and savoring it at the picnic area.